yoonyLim/CPPUnitTest/README.md

 ./test/[PROJECT_NAME]_test
 ```

-In order to log the test output to a file
+To log the test output to a file

 ```bash
 ./test/[PROJECT_NAME]_test > [OUTPUT_FILE_NAME]